There are only a few defenses against deportation from the U.S:

 - have not been convicted of an aggravated felony (see page 12).8 U.S.C. §1229b(a)

 .
 This law applies to cases started on or after April 1, 1997.
-So, you cannot apply for cancellation of removal if you have an aggravated felony which includes possession with intent to distribute drugs.
-(See Ground of Deportation for Criminal Convictions) Cancellation also waives gun possession or crimes of moral turpitude.
+So, you cannot apply for cancellation of removal if you have an aggravated felony (See Ground of Deportation for Criminal Convictions) Cancellation also waives gun possession or crimes of moral turpitude.

-If you have an old conviction, you might be able to use the old immigration law section 2 12(c), which allowed lawful permanent residents to waive or excuse criminal convictions under different rules.
-This law still applies to some cases where people pled guilty to a criminal conviction before April 24, 1996.
-If you pled guilty before then, you may be able to apply for a 2 12(c) waiver if:
+If you have an old conviction, you might be able to use the old immigration law section 212(c), which allowed lawful permanent residents to waive or excuse criminal convictions under different rules.
+This law still applies to some cases where people were convicted before April 24, 1996 if:

 - you are a lawful permanent resident (have a green card